famsf/insights/docs/deployment.md

 `git pull origin master`
 `git push pantheon master`

+Once the master is updated on Pantheon you will typically need to import new configurations and clear the cache.
+To do this through Terminus, do the following:

+`terminus drush famsf-digital-stories.dev cex` `terminus drush famsf-digital-stories.dev cr`

 For more information, see Pantheon's documentation on Collaborative Development using Github and Pantheon https://pantheon.io/docs/guides/collaborative-development/#deploy-to-pantheon